abhinavsinha1991/filebeat-logstash-poc/README.md

 `kubectl exec -it <filebeat-pod-name> bash`

-## Add the following lines to a file in PWD by name *.log, e.g abc.log:
+## Add the following lines to a file in /usr/share/filebeat directory by name *.log, e.g abc.log:

 ```
 "321 - App01 - WebServer is starting"